adamckay/adamckay.github.io/_posts/2015-08-31-python-string-format.md

 ---
 layout: post
-title: Python - String Formatting
+title: Python - String Formatting Cookbook
 subtitle: Commonly used .format() usages
+preview: Python has a number of ways to format strings including the plain old string concatenation with +, the % operator and the .format() method.
+Here I'm going to demonstrate the power of the .format() method with some examples.
 ---

 Python has a number of ways to format strings including the plain old string concatenation with `+`, the `%` operator and the `.format()` method.
 String concatenation with `+` can make long strings harder to modify in the future and is very limited for localisation.
 String formatting with `%` can be difficult to read as there is no indication of the variable that is going to be inserted into the string.
 String formatting with `.format()` is much better as it is very readable, is easy to localise and can provide a wide range of options for formatting varaibles.